Mazamars312/Analogue_Pocket_Neogeo/README.md

 * Reloadable bios and game jsons while in the core.
 * Reset has been removed from th eleft trigger to the interact menu.
 * 320 or 304 output for some of thos games that dont use the full screen.
+* masking fixed to CROMS in some games

 ## Installation and Usage